 Change to the region where you would like to install the Aviatrix Controller on the CloudFormation page.
 Note the CloudFormation is already loaded.

 2.4 Click Next¶

 - select a VPC in the drop down menu,

 - select a public subnet in that VPC (Go to AWS VPC console to make sure the public subnet is indeed in your selected VPC.
+A public subnet must have a default route point to IGW in its associated VPC route table.
 Read this link if you do not know what public subnet is.)